 Courthouse and courtroom security; assessment.
 Increases from \$10 to \$20 the maximum amount a local governing body may assess against a convicted defendant as part of the costs in a criminal or traffic case in district or circuit court to fund courthouse and courtroom security.
-02/09/16 Senate: Read third time and passed Senate (30-Y 9-N 1-A) 02/11/16 House: Referred to Committee for Courts of Justice, Civil Law subcommittee Notes: City Position: support SB 96 Protective orders; possession of firearms; penalty.
-Patrons: Marsden; Delegate: Simon Summary as introduced: Protective orders; possession of firearms; penalty.
+03/08/16 House: Left in Appropriations

+Notes: City Position: support

+SB 96 Protective orders; possession of firearms; penalty.

+Patrons: Marsden; Delegate: Simon

+Summary as introduced:

+Protective orders; possession of firearms; penalty.
 Prohibits a person who is subject to a protective order from possessing a firearm; currently, such person is only prohibited from purchasing or transporting a firearm.
 Such conduct is punishable as a Class 1 misdemeanor.
-01/27/16 Senate: Incorporated into SB49, which has passed the Senate and House Notes: City Position: support SB 108 Forfeiture of property used in connection with the commission of crimes; finding of guilt required.
+01/27/16 Senate: Incorporated by Courts of Justice SB49, which was enacted into law Notes: City Position: support SB 108 Forfeiture of property used in connection with the commission of crimes; finding of guilt required.
 Patrons: Petersen, Garrett and Marsden; Delegates: Cole and Marshall, R.G.
-Summary as introduced: Forfeiture of property used in connection with the commission of crimes.
-Requires that any action for the forfeiture of property used in connection with the commission of a crime be stayed until the person whose property is the subject of the forfeiture action has been found guilty of the crime authorizing the forfeiture, regardless of whether he has been sentenced.
-The bill provides that property may be forfeited even though no finding of guilt is made if (i) the forfeiture is ordered by the court pursuant to a plea agreement or (ii) the owner of the property has not submitted a written demand for the return of the property within a year from seizure.
+Summary as introduced: Forfeiture of property used in connection with the commission of crimes; finding of guilt required.
+Requires that any action for the forfeiture of property used in connection with the commission of a crime be stayed until the person whose property is the subject of the forfeiture action has been found guilty of the crime authorizing the forfeiture.
+The bill provides that property may be forfeited even though no finding of guilt is made if (i) the forfeiture is ordered by the court pursuant to a plea agreement or (ii) the owner of the property has not submitted a written demand for the return of the property within a year from the date the property was seized.
 02/17/16 Senate: Left in Finance Notes: City Position: oppose SB 112 NVTA; use of certain funds for sidewalk projects.